1981

 months.[46]"

-It's well known that from the months became years and probably DM wrote a couple
+It's well-known that these months turned into years and probably DM wrote a couple

-of songs within this time Alan liked. ;-)
+of songs Alan liked within this time. ;)

-Also in December 1981 See You was recorded - just with the
+In addition, See You was recorded in December 1981 - just with the

-remaining three band members, without Alan but with Daniel Miller
+remaining three band members, without Alan, but with Daniel Miller as producer.

-Up to this point the band history is not very spectacular.
-You find this in almost every band biography: Some lads join together, make music, found a band, are lucky enough to get a record contract, one of the founding members is leaving and another one is joining.
-Working for a music magazine I've heard exactly this story a hundred times.
-And of course also in the later history there are many analogies to other bands - but nevertheless there are some very unique points in the history of DM that will be showed up during this biography.
+Up to this point the band's story is not that spectacular.
+You find this in almost every band biography: Some lads get together, make music, start a band, are lucky enough to get a record contract, one of the founding members leaves, and someone else joins.
+Having once worked for a music magazine for a while, I've read the same story a hundred times.
+And of course later in the story there are also many analogies with other bands - but you seldom find a truly independent band becoming that successful, and there are also some other unique points in the history of DM that will feature in this biography.

 References: